Kevga/BeatSaberCinema/README.md

 | `transparency`			 | bool		 | true (user's choice)  | no	    | false | Include this in your config if you want to override the user's choice and force transparency to be enabled or disabled. |
 | `screenCurvature`			 | int		 | automatic		     | no	    | 45    | Use this setting to force a specific curvature of the screen.
 The allowed range of values is 0-180 (degrees).
 Setting this to 0 forces curvature to be disabled.
 If this parameter is not included and the user has curvature enabled, the curvature is calculated automatically based on the distance of the screen and the aspect ratio of the video.|

 There is an additional property called `environment` which can be used to alter other objects in the game scene.
 More details on that coming soon.
+Talk to me on Discord if you need details.

 When editing the json file by hand, make sure to use a json validator to check for errors afterwards.
 You can find web apps for this on your search engine of choice.